Computation of the classifying ring of formal modules: -homology

-This is an opportune time to introduce both the symmetric algebras and the Rees algebras, both of which are classical constructions, but for which we will need graded versions as well, which are slightly less classical: \begin{definition} Let $A$ be a commutative ring, $I$ an ideal of $A$. \begin{itemize} \item By the {\em Rees algebra of $I$}, written $\Rees_A(I)$, I mean the commutative $A$-algebra $\coprod_{n\geq 0} I^n\{ t^n\} \subseteq A[t]$. \item Let $j$ be an integer.
-By the {\em $j$-suspended Rees algebra of $I$}, written $\Rees^j_A(I)$, I mean the commutative graded $A$-algebra whose underlying commutative $A$-algebra is $\Rees_A(I)$, and which is equipped with the grading in which the summand $I^n\{ t^n\}$ is in grading degree $jn$. \end{itemize} Now, more generally, let $A$ be a commutative ring and let $M$ be an $A$-module. \begin{itemize} \item By the {\em symmetric algebra of $M$}, written $\Symm_A(M)$, I mean the commutative $A$-algebra $\coprod_{n\geq 0} (M^{\otimes_A n})_{\Sigma_n}$, where $(M^{\otimes_A n})_{\Sigma_n}$ is the orbit module under the action of the symmetric group $\Sigma_n$ on $M^{\otimes_A n}$ given by permuting the tensor factors. \item Let $j$ be an integer.
-By the {\em $j$-suspended symmetric algebra of $M$}, written $\Symm^j_A(M)$, I mean the commutative graded $A$-algebra whose underlying commutative $A$-algebra is $\Symm_A(M)$, and which is equipped with the grading in which the summand $(M^{\otimes_A n})_{\Sigma_n}$ is in grading degree $jn$. \end{itemize} \end{definition}
+This is an opportune time to introduce the symmetric algebras and the Rees algebras.
+Both are classical constructions.
+We will need graded versions as well, which are slightly less classical: \begin{definition} Let $A$ be a commutative ring, $I$ an ideal of $A$. \begin{itemize} \item By the {\em Rees algebra of $I$}, written $\Rees_A(I)$, we mean the commutative $A$-algebra $\coprod_{n\geq 0} I^n\{ t^n\} \subseteq A[t]$. \item Let $j$ be an integer.
+By the {\em $j$-suspended Rees algebra of $I$}, written $\Rees^j_A(I)$, we mean the commutative graded $A$-algebra whose underlying commutative $A$-algebra is $\Rees_A(I)$, and which is equipped with the grading in which the summand $I^n\{ t^n\}$ is in grading degree $jn$. \end{itemize} Now, more generally, let $A$ be a commutative ring and let $M$ be an $A$-module. \begin{itemize} \item By the {\em symmetric algebra of $M$}, written $\Symm_A(M)$, we mean the commutative $A$-algebra $\coprod_{n\geq 0} (M^{\otimes_A n})_{\Sigma_n}$, where $(M^{\otimes_A n})_{\Sigma_n}$ is the module of coinvariants under the action of the symmetric group $\Sigma_n$ on $M^{\otimes_A n}$ given by permuting the tensor factors. \item Let $j$ be an integer.
+By the {\em $j$-suspended symmetric algebra of $M$}, written $\Symm^j_A(M)$, we mean the commutative graded $A$-algebra whose underlying commutative $A$-algebra is $\Symm_A(M)$, and which is equipped with the grading in which the summand $(M^{\otimes_A n})_{\Sigma_n}$ is in degree $jn$. \end{itemize} \end{definition} In this paper, $\Rees^j_A(I)$ only occurs in cases where $j$ is even, so $\Rees^j_A(I)$ is both graded-commutative and commutative.
+That is, as explained in Convention \ref{nu convention}, we do not have to deal with the Koszul sign convention.

-\begin{definition} Let $A$ be a commutative ring.
-I will say that $A$ {\em satisfies the fundamental comparison condition} if the $A$-module $L^A_{n-1}/D^A_{n-1}$ is projective for all integers $n>1$.